List of IWRG shows: Recurring shows

 IWRG also holds a number of annual tournaments, the oldest still ongoing tournament being the IWRG Rey del Ring ("King of the Ring"), an annual 30-man tournament held almost every year since 2002.
 In 2011 IWRG began holding an IWRG La Gran Cruzada ("The Great Crusade") tournament, with the winner challenging the Rey del Ring champion at a later date.
 Since 2010 IWRG has held the IWRG El Protector tournament once a year, a tag team tournament where a rookie and a veteran wrestler are teamed up for a one-night tournament.
 In the fall IWRG often holds IWRG La Guerra Revolucionaria ("The Revolutionary War"), a one night multi-man torneo cibernetico elimination tournament.

-Lucha libre has a very strong family tradition and IWRG honors this with various shows and tournaments throughout the year, including the father/son tournament IWRG Legado Final ("Final Legacy"), as well as their annual IWRG Rebelión de los Juniors ("The Junior Rebellion"), and finally their recurring IWRG Guerra de Familias ("War of the Families") show.
+Mexican professional wrestling has a very strong family tradition and IWRG honors this with various shows and tournaments throughout the year, including the father/son tournament IWRG Legado Final ("Final Legacy"), as well as their annual IWRG Rebelión de los Juniors ("The Junior Rebellion"), and finally their recurring IWRG Guerra de Familias ("War of the Families") show.